oksanaVlasenko/oksanaVlasenko/README.md

 <h1 align="center">Hi 👋, I'm glad to see you here!</h1>
 <h4>Software developer with 5+ years of experience in Vue.js, React, Next.js, and Solid.js.
 Strong expertise in TypeScript, Tailwind CSS, and backend technologies (Node.js, Express.js, Prisma).
-Founder & Developer of</h4> [MurmLex](https://nextjs-dashboard-ebon-sigma-74.vercel.app/) <h4>– an AI-powered vocabulary platform.
+Founder & Developer of <a href="https://nextjs-dashboard-ebon-sigma-74.vercel.app/" target="_blank">MurmLex</a> – an AI-powered vocabulary platform.
 Passionate about performance optimization, intuitive UI, and mentoring.</h4>

 How to reach me: